bitpay/jsonPaymentProtocol/v2/specification.md

 ## Payment Request

 ### Request
-A POST request should be made to the payment protocol url with a JSON dictionary containing `{chain, currency}` fields
+A POST request should be made to the payment protocol url with a JSON dictionary containing `{chain, currency, payload}` fields.

 #### Examples: